Own a one-of-a-kind keyboard rest made by Alex Ellis, the Founder of OpenFaaS.

 If a deeper, darker colour would suit your setup better, order ebonised Oak or Ash.

-The finish will be either ebonised using the wood's natural tannins to produce a deep dark shade, still showing through the grain, or stained using Rubio pre-colour black.
+For Oak, the finish will be ebonised using the wood's natural tannins to produce a deep dark shade, still showing through the grain.
+For Ash, I'll stain the grain using a non-toxic pre-colour by Rubio.

 Why buy from me?